tongueroo/cli-template/README.md

 chmod a+x /usr/local/bin/mycli
 ```

-Issues with auto completion:

-1. Slow.
+### Experimental Auto Completion Support for colon_namespaces Template

+The auto-completion for the colon_namespaces template CLI project is experimental.
+Ran into a few issues:

+1. Slow as to make auto-completion useless.
 This because the generated CLI invokes autoloading when it detects the methods for the completion words.
-Constructive ideas on speeding this would be appreciated!
+Ideas on speeding this would be appreciated!
+Right now it takes about 1 second.
 2. Does not work with colons currently.
 Will have to look into this post [Bash Command-Line Tab Completion Colon Character
 ](https://stackoverflow.com/questions/25362968/bash-command-line-tab-completion-colon-character).
 3. Does not work with the last two characters are `--`.

+Suggestions to are appreciated!

 ## Installation